 Evaluative Services are time-limited, formal processes that collect clinical information from many sources in order to reach a diagnosis, determine a prognosis, render a biopsychosocial formulation, and determine treatment.
 Evaluative Services are used to assess personality, intelligence, and the presence, degree, and type of neuropsychological brain dysfunction.
 All Evaluative Services exceeding four (4) hours require prior authorization based on the recommendation of an appropriate mental health practitioner.
-Prior authorization may be required for any Evaluative Service Service as outlined in the Medicaid Provider Policy Manual.
+Prior authorization may be required for any Evaluative Service as outlined in the Medicaid Provider Policy Manual.

+The state of the s

-TN No2002-28 Date Approved September 13, 2002
+TN No 2002-28 Date Approved September 13, 2002

-Supersedes
+Supersede es .

-TN No. NEW Date Effective October 1, 2002
+TN No NEW Date Effective October 1, 2002